What is it?

 Are there interactions with foods?

-- Taking black psyllium with meals over a long period of time might interfere with nutrient absorption.
+- Taking black psyllium with meals over a long period of time might alter nutrient absorption.
 In some cases, taking vitamins or mineral supplements might be necessary.

 What dose is used?